marcopellegrinoit/predict-weather-code/README.md

 ## Usage

-1. Clone the repository: `git clone https://github.com/marcopellegrinoit/predict-weather-code.git` and `cd stockholm-weather-prediction`
+1. Clone the repository: `git clone https://github.com/marcopellegrinoit/predict-weather-code.git` and `cd predict-weather-code`
 2. Install the required dependencies: `pip install -r requirements.txt`
 3. Set up [Howsworks account](https://app.hopsworks.ai/)
 4. Set up GitHub Actions with the [`feature-pipeline-action.yml`](.github/workflows/pipelines-action.yml) configuration files.
 It automates the feature, training, and inference pipelines one after the other at the specified time.